eclipse-archived/orion.client/modules/orionode/README.md

 * Basic Editor operations (Edit file, save file, ETags)
 * Plugin operations
 * Shell command for launching a node app (type ```help node``` in the Shell page to find out more)
+* Shell command for supporting npm.
+You use it the same way as you do in Bash.
 * Client caching for static content (cache time: 2 hours)
 * Gzip
 * Concatenation and minification of pages (requires a manual step, see **Concatenation + Minification**, below)